Pipatooa/LaTeX-Hotkey-Formatter/readme.md

 ##### History:
 `\h` can be used to retrieve a history entry.
 By default, it will be replaced with the previous entry.
 To retrieve further history `\h[entry_num]` can be used where `entry_num` is the number of entries to look back. `\h[1]` will return the previous entry, `\h[2]` will return the next previous, and so forth.
 This flag can be used anywhere within a section of text.

-`\lh[entries]` can be used to retrieve a list of history entries .
+`\lh[entries]` can be used to retrieve a list of history entries, where `entries` is the number of previous entries to display.
 This flag can only be used on its own - no other text must be present.

 ##### Templates:
 `\s[name]` and `\l[name]` can be used to save and load templates where `name` is the name of the template to be loaded.